Best Cannoli Dip with Mascarpone

 - 1 ½ cups (185 g) confectioners' sugar, sifted

 - 1 teaspoon pure vanilla extract

 - 1 cup (165 g) mini chocolate chips,, plus extra for sprinkling on top

 - Cannoli chips or broken waffle cones for serving

 - Place mesh strainer on top of a medium bowl.
 Line strainer with cheesecloth.
 Transfer ricotta cheese to the cheesecloth and use a spatula to press the cheese against the cloth and drain the liquid.
 Discard the excess liquid that dripped into the bowl below.

 - In a medium bowl using a hand mixer, beat ricotta cheese and mascarpone together until smooth.
 Slowly add the confectioners' sugar and vanilla.
 Continue to mix until the sugar is completely incorporated.
 With a rubber spatula or large spoon, fold the mini chocolate chips into the cheese mixture.

 - Cover the bowl in plastic wrap and chill in the fridge for at least 10 minutes or up to two days.
-Serve with pizzelle cookies or waffle cones broken into chip-size pieces to scoop cannoli dip and enjoy!
+Before serving, sprinkle any remaining chocolate chips on top if desired.
+Serve with pizzelle cookies or broken waffle cones to scoop cannoli dip and enjoy!

 Inspired by allrecipes.